TENET 210: History

 The TENET 210 ultimately traces its history to a project within Fairchild Semiconductor's research and development center in Palo Alto, California run by Gordon Moore.
 A new group organized by Rex Rice was developing a machine specifically for the timesharing market.
 Known as the Symbol IIR, the design concept was a machine that ran a PL/1-like language as its native assembler language, and would be implemented entirely in hardware - no microcode or firmware was allowed.

 In 1966, Chuck Runge was working for the Atomic Energy Commission, writing programs on a machine at Iowa State University.
 Rice visited the campus on a recruiting drive and Runge interviewed with Moore that March.
 Runge joined the company in June, but quickly became disillusioned with the no-software decree, and was convinced the project would never ship.
 He found a like-minded engineer in Dave Masters, who knew Fairchild president Bob Noyce.

 The two approached Noyce with the idea of developing a new computer design.
 The system was initially pitched as a controller for Fairchild Instrumentation's new Sentry product, a software-controlled semiconductor testing system.
 This produced the 24-bit Fairchild FST-1, as well as the FACTOR programming language used to program the test suites.
 Although it was by most measures a general-purpose minicomputer, Fairchild was uninterested in marketing it as such.

-At the time, the timesharing market was developing rapidly, and had split into two solution classes; the minicomputer end was aimed at smaller users who would buy a complete system for in-house use, like the HP 2100, while at the other end were large mainframes that sold services on a per-minute basis to users on remote computer terminals.
+At the time, the timesharing market was developing rapidly, and had split into two solution classes; the minicomputer end was aimed at smaller users who would buy a complete system for in-house use, like the HP 2100, while at the other end were large mainframes that sold services on a per-minute basis to users on remote computer terminals, like the GE 635.
 In 1968, Runge and Masters left Fairchild to form TENET with the intent of building a mid-range system with the price of the mini offerings but the power of the mainframes.